-Earwig Frameworks - Bespoke reading, communication and writing, EHCP, SCERTS, EYFS leading into National Curriculum Standards, Intensive Interaction, Skills, British Values and SMSC.
+Earwig Frameworks - Bespoke frameworks, EHCP, SCERTS, EYFS leading into National Curriculum Standards, Intensive Interaction, British Values and SMSC.
 Some frameworks are not currently on Earwig but are used to support progression such as swimming.

 Lateral Progress as well as linear progress which is demonstrated on Earwig.